mukeshsolanki/easypreferences/README.md

  tinyDB.putString(key,value); //Save's a string value in your preferences tinyDB.putInt(key,value); //Save's a int value in your preferences

+ //use that instance to retrieve data tinyDB.getString(key); //retrives the data from preferences or default values if it does not exists tinyDB.getBoolean(key); //retrives the data from preferences or default values if it does not exists
 ```
 That's pretty much it.
 Looks like your all done here.